stbmilu/wscw/README.md

 ## Final Data
 The raw data and final results has been convert to csv file.
-If you want the Mongodb database and collections.
+For the 120 data in crowdsourcing, the address is wscw/Final_results/crowdsourcing_results/emotion_dataset.csv For the crowdsourcing analysis, the address is wscw/Final_results/crowdsourcing_results/crowdsourcing_analysis.csv For the crowdsourcing report, the one used in analysis and report is f1558973_full_report_updated.csv If you want the Mongodb database and collections.
 Open database file